nrz/ylikuutio/README.md

     > ajokki.exe

-F to toggle flying on off, arrow keys work too.
+Press `` to get console.
+Press F to toggle flying on off.
+Arrow keys work too.
+Ctrl is turbo.
 F1 toggles help display and there you'll see some more options to try.

 To run tests (coverage is still quite limited but underway):